Permanent option for replacing

 - They work to restore your smile and maintain the shape of your face

-3 Most Common Types of Dental Bridges:
+3 Most Common Types of Dental Bridges: The Traditional Bridge

-Traditional Dental Bridges are two crowns placed on the teeth right beside the gap with one or more artificial teeth in between.
+Traditional dental bridges are two crowns placed on the teeth right beside the gap with one or more artificial teeth in between.
 Abutment teeth are the two teeth that anchor the artificial teeth on each side, while pontics are the artificial teeth found between the abutments.

 Made of porcelain fused to metal or ceramics, these bridges are the most commonly used in dental offices.

 The Cantilever bridge is used when an abutment tooth is only available on one side of the bridge.
 One or two teeth are used to create a one-sided abutment to hold the bridge of artificial teeth in place.

 Usually, two abutment teeth are fused together to hold the bridge, but there are times when only one crown will be sufficient to hold the bridge in place.

 An Excellent Type of a Dental Bridge: Implant-Supported Bridges are the most permanent, long-lasting bridge.

 Implant-supported or implant-retained dental bridges are a hybrid of implants and dental bridges and are optimal for people missing several teeth or need multiple teeth extracted.
 The cost of several dental implants may not be feasible, but two implants combined with a bridge may be more manageable.

 So, if you are wondering just how many teeth can be on a bridge the answer is it depends upon the health of your surrounding teeth that will be supporting the bridge.
 A dental bridge can take the place of one or more missing teeth, but it is important to remember that the more teeth you have on a bridge, the less stable it becomes.
 The more teeth your bridge replaces also means that there is a greater chance that an implant-supported bridge might be the better choice.